andikleen/pmu-tools/README.md

 # Usage:

-Check out the repository
+Check out the repository.
+Run the tools from the directory you checked out (but it does not need to be the current directory) They automatically search for other modules and data files in the same directory the script was located in.

 ## ocperf:

-Copy all the files to a directory (or run from the source) Run ocperf.py from that directory ocperf.py searches for the data files in the same directory as the binary

 ocperf.py list
 List all the events perf and ocperf supports on the current CPU